Logiqx/wsw-results/docs/ukwa/README.md

 ### Reference

 The following section from the ISWC rulebook has been used as reference.
-Since the UKWA competitors are on average not of an international standard the speed requirements for "silver" fleet may be applied to UKWA competitors in the pro fleet and gold fleet.
+Since the UKWA competitors are on average not of an international standard, speed requirements for "silver" fleet will only be applied to UKWA finishers in the mens pro and gold fleets.

+> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens pro + gold fleets have been recorded at least two times at a certain speed.
+The following matrix shows the necessary speeds for each fleet:

 ![ISWC](iswc.png)